Quantum optical classifier with superexponential speedup: Abstract

 \section{Abstract}

-We present a quantum optical pattern recognition method for binary classification tasks.
-Without direct image reconstruction, it classifies an object in terms of the rate of two-photon coincidences at the output of a Hong-Ou-Mandel interferometer, where both the input and the classifier parameters are encoded into single-photon states.
-Our method exhibits the same behaviour of a classical neuron of unit depth.
+Classification is a central task in deep learning algorithms.
+Usually, images are first captured and then processed by a sequence of operations, of which the artificial neuron represents one of the fundamental units.
+This paradigm requires significant resources that scale (at least) linearly in the image resolution, both in terms of photons and computational operations.
+Here, we present a quantum optical pattern recognition method for binary classification tasks.
+It classifies objects without reconstructing their images, using the rate of two-photon coincidences at the output of a Hong-Ou-Mandel interferometer, where both the input and the classifier parameters are encoded into single-photon states.
+Our method exhibits the behaviour of a classical neuron of unit depth.
 Once trained, it shows a constant $\mathcal{O}(1)$ complexity in the number of computational operations and photons required by a single classification.
-This is a superexponential advantage over a classical neuron (that is at least linear in the image resolution).
-We provide simulations and analytical comparisons with analogous neural network architectures.
+This is a superexponential advantage over a classical artificial neuron.